markfisher1/markfisher1/README.md

 - 👋 Hi, I’m @markfisher1
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, PHP, and Node.js
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me princedaniel0997@gmail.com